kenderb/React-tech-red/README.md

 # React SPA

 > This project is a single page application built with React and Redux, All data used in the app was retrieved from the
-> Provided API and it is stored in the Redux store, also you can filter by categories using the top Nav bar also you can
+> Provided API and it is stored in the Redux store, you can filter by categories using the top Nav bar also you can
 > log in and log out using the token generated for the API.
 ## Built With